 Any clothing worn over the dancewear qualifies as a warm-up.
 Warm-ups make it quite difficult for the instructor to assess proper technique, placement and alignment.
 When necessary, warm-ups specifically made for ballet are the only additional dancewear permitted during classes.
 These items are snug and form fitting, like a leotard, allowing the instructor a clear view of the torso and spine.

-Primary Division girls wear a pink cap-sleeved leotard, pink crepe skirt, plain white socks and pink full-sole ballet shoes.
+Primary Division girls wear a pink cap-sleeved leotard, pink crepe skirt, plain white socks and pink leather full-sole ballet shoes.
 No tights, please.
 Boys wear a tight fitting white tank with black shorts, plain white socks and black or white full-sole ballet shoes.
 Pre-Ballet students also wear black tap shoes.

-Elementary I level girls wear a light-blue cap-sleeved leotard, plain white socks and pink full-sole ballet shoes.
+Elementary I level girls wear a light-blue cap-sleeved leotard, plain white socks and pink leather full-sole ballet shoes.
 No tights or skirts, please.
 Boys wear a tight-fitting white tee shirt or leotard, black or gray tights with dance belt, plain white socks and black or white full-sole ballet shoes.

-Intermediate I young ladies wear a maroon sweetheart tank leotard with pink tights and pink full-sole ballet shoes (pointe shoes for pointe class).
+Intermediate I young ladies wear a maroon sweetheart tank leotard with pink tights and pink leather full-sole ballet shoes (pointe shoes for pointe class).
 No skirts, please.
 Young men wear a gray or black unitard, or tights and white tee shirt, dance belt, plain white socks and black or white full-sole ballet shoes.

 Intermediate II-III young ladies wear a maroon sweetheart tank leotard with pink tights and pink split-sole ballet shoes (pointe shoes for pointe class).
 No skirts, please.
 Young men wear a gray or black unitard, or tights and white tee shirt, dance belt, plain white socks and black or white split-sole ballet shoes.